nextlevelshit/web-coding-classes/WCC-Session-3/README.md

 *Quests:*

-1. Open any website and change the style expressions in the developer tools.
+1. Open https://de.wikipedia.org/wiki/Ada_Lovelace and change style expressions in the developer tools.
+   Mark `<h1 id="firstHeading" class="firstHeading" lang="de">Ada Lovelace</h1>` inside the DOM window and change the styles of `.mw-body .firstHeading`.
+   For example change the text color by `color: red` or anything else.

 2. Also adapt some new rules by clicking inside the expressions, add a new line by hitting <kbd>Return</kbd> and then press <kbd>Ctrl</kbd> + <kbd>Space</kbd>.
    This will open a drop-down menu with possible style properties.
    Choose one, hit <kbd>↹</kbd> ([Tabulator](../WCC-Glossary#tabulator)) to switch into the value field and also hit <kbd>Ctrl</kbd> + <kbd>Space</kbd>.